okfn/opendatasurvey/content/faq.md

 * Select your country in [the list](/contribute/) and click on it.
 * Go to the correct country by clicking it.
-* On the Country overview page, click the blue “Submit Information” button on the right next to the appropriate category.
+* On the Country overview page, click the blue “Submit Information" button on the right next to the appropriate category.
 * Fill in the form based on the changes you want to make to the existing data.
 * Click Submit.
 Your submission is now waiting for review, and will be visible in the table as 'awaiting review' after a few minutes.